TechTechWilson/hangman233/README.md

 3. Guess one letter at a time.
 4. If the guess is correct, the word letter will be displayed.
 5. If the guess is incorrect, a piece of the hangman will be drawn.
-6. Keep guessing until you comlete the word or fully draw the hangman.
+6. Keep guessing until you complete the word or fully draw the hangman.

 ---